The Theory of Producing

 the steam boiler or steam generator itself for increasing the boiler

 efficiency, is called an

 economiser.
 It can be used for preheating the feed water, but also for

 external purposes including preheating of make-up water, domestic water or

 central heating water.

-made by AB&CO and is the property of AB&CO.
+made by AB&CO and must be considered legally as property of AB&CO.
 It must not be copied in

 part or in whole without written permission by AB&CO.

 More about AB&CO :